adamant/adamant.language.reference/external.md

 # External

-The `external` keyword declares blocks  of functions and global variables that are implemented externally.
+The `external` keyword declares blocks  of functions, structs and global variables that are implemented externally.
 Use compiler attributes and compiler settings to control this.

+## External Structs

+Structs declared external follow the layout rules of the target language.

 ## External Function Example

+All parameters and returns from C external functions must be external structs or pointers or references them.

 	@link("libc") // Less generic attribute name
 	external // by default, changes to 'C' ABI